openwisp/openwisp-monitoring/docs/user/settings.rst

 defined in
 ``openwisp_monitoring.check.classes.iperf3.DEFAULT_IPERF3_CHECK_CONFIG``.

-For example, you can change the values of `supported iperf3 check parameters <#iperf3-check-parameters>`_.
+For example, you can change the values of :ref:`supported iperf3 check parameters <iperf3_check_parameters>`.

 .. code-block:: python